Lilian40629890/coffee_roasting_project/README.md

 - **import_sql_3.py**: Imports the table data into personal SQL database.
 - **delete_temporary_files_4.py**: Deletes temporary files after processing is complete.

+# Testing

+### How to Run Test
+1. Run the testing application: `python tests/testing_new_data.py`

+### Test Script Overview
+- **test_main.py**: Validates the correctness of data extraction and transformation logic., and verifies that data is successfully imported into the MySQL database.

+# Analysis
+# Project Outcome

 - ## 📌 Security Disclaimer
 The sensitive information (e.g., usernames and passwords) in this project is for demonstration purposes only.
 It is included to showcase how the project functions.